Soothe muscle soreness? 3 things to know about post-workout protein

-If you want to maximize your workout and improve body composition, supplying your body with essential nutrients to promote muscle recovery is everything.4 Quicker repair of muscle tissues via protein supplementation can help reduce delayed onset soreness (DOMS) and prepare you for your next workout.2 But carbs are necessary too.
+If you want to maximize your workout and improve body composition, supplying your body with essential nutrients to promote muscle soreness recovery is everything.4 Quicker repair of muscle tissues via protein supplementation can help reduce delayed onset muscle soreness (DOMS) and prepare you for your next workout.2 But carbs are necessary too.

 Like replacing a battery in a flashlight, carbohydrates in protein shakes promote glycogen synthesis that refuels muscles with the energy they need to perform.

 When time is of the essence, protein shakes provide an efficient means of replenishing your body after exercise.
 They’re convenient, they’re cost-effective, and they don’t have to be boring.
 In fact, the Body Ecology Probiotic Protein Shake gets 5-stars again and again because it’s so delicious!

 - Today’s protein powders are health-intuitive and come in countless mixtures to fit your taste.